gitbrent/PptxGenJS/README.md

 ## Main Features
 * Complete, modern JavaScript solution - no client configuration, plug-ins, or other settings required
-* Works with all modern desktop browsers (Chrome, Edge, Firefox, IE11, Opera et al.)
+* Works with all recent desktop browsers (Chrome, Edge, Firefox, IE11, Opera et al.)
 * Presentation pptx export is pushed to client browsers as a regular file without the need for any user interaction
 * Simple, feature-rich API: Supports Master Slides and all major object types (Tables, Shapes, Images and Text)